skip to Main Content

 Over-the-air (OTA) updates

-A software defined vehicle provides an extensible software platform that can be continuously upgraded to add functions and new services after production that were not anticipated in advance.
+A software defined vehicle provides an extensible software platform that can be continuously upgraded to add functions and new services after production that were not anticipated in advance through software updates.
 This flexibility empowers car manufacturers, service providers, and others to add functions and improvements to cars after production through software.
 The result for consumers is a better user experience, where the car they purchased improves, fixes problems, and delivers experiences that weren’t thought of at purchase.
 I like to say that we need to design vehicles to deliver features in the future that we have not thought of today.
-To do that, we need vehicles that are flexible and upgradable and increasingly that means delivering new features through software development.
+To do that, we need flexible and upgradable vehicles, which increasingly means delivering new features through software development.

 Solutions like Sonatus Updater can enable updates to many kinds of vehicle software.